Is Poh Kong a proxy for gold?

 I valued Poh Kong based on both the Asset Value and Earnings Power Value (EPV) methods.

-• The EPV was the average value derived from the Free Cash Flow Model and the Residual Income Model.
+- The EPV was the average value derived from the Free Cash Flow Model and the Residual Income Model.
 I used the past 12 years' weighted average values for the various parameters used in the models.

 As there was very little growth over the past few years, I did not estimate the Earnings Value with growth.

-Chart 5: Valuation
+Chart 5: Valuation |

-As can be seen, the Asset Value was estimated at RM 1.54 per share while the EPV was RM 0.95 per share.
+As can be seen, the Asset Value was estimated at RM 1.86 per share while the EPV was RM 1.58 per share.

 The Asset Value is very much larger than the EPV.
 There are 2 possible reasons for this.

-• The assets are overvalued.
+- The assets are overvalued.
 In other words, there is some potential impairment.

-The Current Assets accounted for about 80% of the Total Assets with the 20% balance in Non-Current Assets.
+The Current Assets accounted for about 80% of the Total Assets with a 20% balance in Non-Current Assets.
 The majority of the Non-Current Assets are PPE and Rights of Use Assets.
 As these are being used, I do not see any reason for impairments.

 The question then is whether any of the Current Assets are overstated.
 The majority of the Current Assets are Inventories.
-In its 2021 Annual Report, the Group reported that in 2020, RM 4.6 million were written down to the net realizable value.
+In its 2021 Annual Report, the Group reported that in 2020, RM 4.6 million was written down to the net realizable value.
 This represented less than 1 % of the 2020 Inventory.
 Given that the past 3 years’ Inventory is about 10 months of Cost of Sales, I do not think that there are any significant potential impairments.

 Given that assets are not likely to be impaired, the conclusion must be that they are underutilized.
 Is there supporting evidence for this?

-(a) Based on 2007 and 2009
+Table 2: Peer Returns Note a) Based on 2007 and 2009 |

 Margin of safety

-The market price of Poh Kong as of 13 Jun 2022 was RM 0.82 per share.
-This is even lower than the Graham Net Net of RM 1.13 per share.
+The market price of Poh Kong as of 19 April 2024 was RM 1.10 per share.
+This is even lower than the Graham Net Net of RM 1.37 per share.
 If you are buying the whole company, the Graham Net Net offers a good margin of safety.

 However, as a minority shareholder, I have learned over the years that Malaysian investors look at earnings.
 While Asset Value or even Graham Net Net can provide margins of safety, I prefer to look at Earnings Value.
-This is especially when thinking about what to do with my shareholdings.
+This is especially true when thinking about what to do with my shareholdings.

 I had earlier opined that my average selling price for the balance of my shares in Poh Kong had to be RM 1.33 to achieve an 11.3 % compounded annual return.
 This RM 1.33 per share is in between the Asset Value and the EPV.
 It looks likely.